-Wednesday, June 5: My life has taken a convoluted path in the last 11 years.
+Thursday, January 4, 2018: My life has taken a convoluted path in the last 11 years.
 I was surprised to find myself teaching English to university students near Tokyo, Japan for one semester in 2017.
 I marveled at finding myself in the south of China, in Nanning, Guangxi Province, from September 2014-August 2015, also teaching English to university students.
 I never expected to be living in the Sultanate of Oman, teaching English to Arabs (a nomad in the land of nizwa), which I did for two years, from September 2011-June 2013.
-Nor did I expect to teach English to primary school students in South Korea, which I did for a year before coming to Oman in September 2011 (catbird in korea).
+Nor did I expect to teach English to primary school students in South Korea, which I did for a year from February 2010-2011 (catbird in korea).
 In the book of my life, page 2006, I was living a hum-drum and predictable existence that often made me wonder: Is this all there is?
 In that year, I was immersed in a Master’s degree program in International Commerce and Policy, married with 3 children, wondering if my life would ever change, and believing it never would.

 But.
 My life has changed.
 I have changed.
 I have learned to be more independent, more confident and more adventurous.
 I have learned to be less needy and less afraid of being alone.
 I have also learned some things about myself I would have preferred not to learn, but now that I’m aware of these character flaws, I guess I should do something to fix them.
 Life is a path, and sometimes we energetically and enthusiastically venture down that path, and other times we sluggishly move along it with blinders on.
 I was doing the latter in 2006.
-In 2013, after a whirlwind adventure of working and living abroad, I’ve grown a lot, and I’ve returned home to my husband and family where I’ve learned I can still fit adventures into my life.
+By now, in 2018, after numerous whirlwind adventures of working and living abroad, I’ve grown a lot, and I’ve returned home to my husband and family where I’ve learned I can still fit adventures into my life.

 A word grows to a thought, a thought to an idea, an idea to an act.
 The change is slow, and the present is a sluggish traveler loafing in the path tomorrow wants to take.